 The best way to deal with allergies, for dogs as well as for people, is to find out exactly what’s causing them.
 If your dog is spending a lot of time outside it can be hard to narrow down just exactly what is getting into their nose.
 The possibilities are too great.

 This is an all-natural way to eventually solve their allergy situation, unlike with Claritin, and would avoid having to take them to the vet.
 In any case, trying to treat a dog yourself using people medicine can be very tricky.
 Besides, Claritin isn’t going to solve any of your dog’s real underlying problems.

 If your dog is experiencing a persistent allergy in the form of itchiness try getting a prescription for Apoquel from your vet.
 This drug compared to Claritin is a much better choice for a canine with such allergies.

 When to Call a Vet

-But if you’ve noticed that your dog is just sneezing, or has chest congestion, or itchy, watery eyes, this is not really something that you should try to treat on your own.
-Trying to treat dogs with something as powerful as Claritin can be risky.
+But if you’ve noticed that your dog is just sneezing, or has chest congestion, or itchy, watery eyes, this is not really something that you should attempt to treat on your own.
+Quite honestly, trying to treat a dog with something as powerful as Claritin can be risky.